Net Operating Loss - Explained

 - Economics, Finance, & Analytics

-A net operating loss (NOL) refers to a type of loss that occurs when the tax deductions allowable for an individual or company are higher than the taxable income for a particular year.
-During the periods of net operating loss, the expenses of a taxpayer or company often exceeded the revenues.
+A net operating loss (NOL) occurs when the expenses of a taxpayer or company often exceeded the revenues.
 At this period, taxpayers and companies often receive tax relief to cover up for that year and reduce tax burdens in the future.

-A Little More on What is a Net Operating Loss (NOL)
+How is a Net Operating Loss (NOL) Used?

 Rules for Applying an NOL